robwinston/sandpit-android/README.md

   - Both of these dynamically populate a "template" View with what they discover

 * This facility relies on a certain amount of configuration by convention -
-  - Activites are grouped by the java package they are in each of which is described in the XML configuration.
-Presently there is no way to ask that Activites in multiple packages be included on a single "switchboard".
-This simplifies configuration & facilitates adding additional prototypes to a given package without having to modify the configuration - i.e. thay will be picked up automatically (provide the classname ends with Activity)
+  - Activites are grouped by the java package they are in - each of which is described in the XML configuration.
+This simplifies configuration & facilitates adding additional prototypes to a given package without having to modify the configuration - i.e. they will be picked up automatically (provided the classname ends with Activity).
+(Presently there is no way to ask that Activites in multiple packages be included on a single "switchboard".)
-  - Presumably if deployed, these activites could be run on their own.
+  - Presumably if repackaged appropriately, these activites could be run on their own.
 (The "ends with Activity" filter provides a simple mechanism for excluding "child" activities i.e. ones which rely on being spawned by a "parent" activity.)
-  - If there is no entry in XML config for a given package, it will be ignored entirely.
+  - If there is no entry in the XML config for a given package, it will be ignored entirely.

 * To augment use of the debugger during investigation, a simple, somewhat configurable & extensible, Tracer facility is also provided.
-  - Current concrete implementations use Toast or Log for tracing, but the BaseTrace abstract class could be extended in other ways - e.g. file or SQLLite.
+  - Current concrete implementations use Toast or Log for tracing, but the BaseTrace abstract class could be extended in other ways - e.g. file or SQL Lite.
   - These are wrapped in a TraceManager with a simple API called by Activities wishing to employ it.

 * To localize references to View elements but reduce the cost of retrieving them, a simple View element cache is provided (and "transparently" plugged in by overriding the findViewById method).
 This is undoubtedly overkill for View elements referenced only once, but it demonstates a way to provide this.
 In some cases, it provides a useful alternative to instance variables - e.g. when repeatedly updating a ProgressBar.
 Whether or not this is really better than instance varibles is certainly debatable, but it was a useful way to explore extension mechanisms.

 * Although this framework has utility in its own right, it also demonstrates several techniques:
   - Providing capabilty to all Activities through both inheritance and some composition.
-At some point it probably makes sense to futher replace the use of inheritance with composition wherever possible to eliminate the downsides to be bound to a given class heirarchy (which is admittedly overly complex presently).
+Of course composition is generally better than inheritance - it's been used here largely for ease of implementation.
+It will be refactored at some point.
   - Dynamically constructing Views from supplied data
   - Overriding provided methods to augment supplied capability
   - Delegating cross-cutting concerns (e.g. Tracing) to a common class

 ### Further Detail

+## "Switchboard" classes

-* MainActivity - presently, this is simply the Launchable stub used to run the PackageDispatcherActivity.
+* `MainActivity` - presently, this is simply the Launchable stub used to run the `PackageDispatcherActivity`.
 A Trace configuration capability is envisioned - when implemented, it could be exposed here.
-* `PackageDispatcherActivity` - reads the activity_group_config.xml file & creates an entry in the "switchboard template" for each package described.
+* `PackageDispatcherActivity` - reads the `activity_group_config.xml` file & creates an entry in the "switchboard template" for each package described.
 * `ButtonDispatchActivity` or `TableDispatchActivity` - iteratively used by the `PackageDispatcherActivity`, passing it a different package name for each instance.
 Interrogates the package, and presents the activities for that package.
 See below for further info on this feature.
   - Currently  `PackageDispatcherActivity` is hardcoded to use the `TableDispatchActivity`, but this could be made configurable
   - The Package, Button, and Table dispatchers all extend a base abstract class `DispatchBaseActivity` which provides common capabiliy.
 These are augmented by several utility classes.
 These could be combined/extended in other ways.